nbouziani/physics-driven-ml/README.md

 ## Setup

-This work relies on the Firedrake finite element system, which needs to be installed.
+This work relies on the Firedrake finite element system and on PyTorch, which both need to be installed.

 ### Installing Firedrake

-Firedrake is installed via its installation script, which you can download and run via:
+[Firedrake](https://www.firedrakeproject.org/) can be installed via its installation script, which you can download and run via:

 ```install_firedrake
   curl -O https://raw.githubusercontent.com/firedrakeproject/firedrake/master/scripts/firedrake-install